ArthurGareginyan/my-custom-styles/readme.txt

     background-color: #b0c4de;
 }`

-= How much of CSS code (characters) I can enter in the text field? = I don't limit the number of characters.
+= Q. How much of CSS code (characters) I can enter in the text field? =
+A. I don't limit the number of characters.

-= Where to report bug if found? =
+= Q. Where to report bug if found? =
-Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-styles) and report.
+A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-styles) and report.

-= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-styles.html) and share.
+= Q. Where to share any ideas or suggestions to make the plugin better? =
+A. Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-styles.html) and share.

 == Screenshots ==